smashgg/developer-portal/docs/examples/update-phase-seeding.md

 Obviously, you have the freedom to request fields you want here and omit fields you don't want.
 For example, you can add rankings data for a player.
+At bare minimum, you will need `id` and `seedNum` for each Seed in the phase.
-Regardless of which data you choose, you can write this to a .csv and follow the below steps or store/manipulate it in some other application of your choosing.
+Once you query for this data, you can write it to a .csv and follow the below steps or store/manipulate it in some other application of your choosing.

 ## Step 1 Alternative: Obtaining the current seeding via phase export

 To obtain the current phase seeding via phase export, go to the Bracket Setup page in tournament admin.
 Then, for the phase you want to update seeding for, click the export button to download a .csv of its current seeding.

+⚠ *Please note: the 'ID' column in this export is the id for Seed, not Entrant.* ⚠

 ![export button](https://imgur.com/plcr1y4.png)